Heat Pump Questions Answered

 Any issues are often from poor specification of the components of the system – these come from the pump being undersized with regards to the property, or constantly having to run at high flow temperatures due to the heating emitters being poorly specified.
 The results of these are a cold house, high bills or both.
 With ground source heat pumps undersized ground collectors can also be a problem.
 The sizing and specification is paramount in order to have an efficient heating system – with hundreds of successful projects under our belt you can rest assured this would not be a problem!

-HOW MUCH WILL MY ELECTRICITY BILL GO UP WITH A HEAT PUMP?
+HOW MUCH WILL MY ELECTRICITY BILL CHANGE WITH A HEAT PUMP?

 This will vary from property to property.
 Typically, we determine an approximate saving compared to your current source of fuel – Oil or LPG users can see anywhere from 40-60% saving on their yearly heating costs.
 Electric boiler households can see savings as high as 70%!